clarity-pm/clarity/docs/about.md

 You can adopt Clarity to manage a variety of work - business operations, software development, construction, manufacturing, sales operations, services operations and many more.

+Interested in Clarity for personal task management?
+See [Clarity Express](express.md).

 ## Why Clarity?

 Clarity is a light-weight, easy to learn and easy to follow methodology.
 It provides well-defined building blocks, essential for work management and work planning.
 Clarity places strong emphasis on prioritization of valuable work, clarity of process and strong work ownership.